Categories

 3. Nosferatu

 One of the first great horror feature films was F.W.
 Murnau’s Nosferatu, a German, plague-infested adaptation of Dracula.
-A century later, Robert Eggers, cinema’s premier period stylist, explodes the story with repressed sexuality bursting out of its bodiced seams, black comedy distorting every tragic turn, and about a thousand real-ass rats skittering in torchlight.
+A century later, Robert Eggers, cinema’s premier period stylist, reinvents the story with repressed sexuality bursting out of its bodiced seams, black comedy distorting every tragic turn, and about a thousand real-ass rats skittering in torchlight.
 Its story is light on surprises, but Nosferatu is why we go to the cinema.

 2. Flow